 I am a PhD candidate in Rob Pringle's lab group within Princeton's Department of Ecology and Evolutionary Biology.

-My research is regarding war-driven mammal declines in Africa, and the community and ecosystem level effects of these declines for savanna ecosystems and wildlife.
+My dissertation research is regarding war-driven mammal declines in Africa, and the ecological aftermath of these declines for savanna ecosystems and wildlife.
 I do field work in Mozambique's Gorongosa National Park, and employ GIS, remote sensing, and meta-analysis.

 Previously, I worked on amphibian disease and conservation in Australia, wetland and grassland restoration in Michigan and Florida, and the development of improved tools for monitoring wastewater impacts on shellfisheries in Alabama.

 Check out my CV and see the menus above for more information on my research (Publications), connections to some great places and people (Links), and resources I compiled for job hunters in ecology and conservation (Ecology job links).
 Thanks for visiting.